Remove barriers to and encourage installation of renewable energy generation capacity.

 Best Practice Actions

 a.
-A local/municipal utility's green power purchasing program that allows residents/businesses to order/buy new renewable energy.
+Promoting a local utility's green power purchasing program that allows residents/businesses to order/buy new renewable energy.

 b.
 Creating and sharing a map of the community’s solar resource and/or linking to the Minnesota Solar Suitability App.